Bradley-D/kaka/README.md

 4. Search for: <code>&nbsp;kaka</code> and replace with: <code>&nbsp;Chocolate_Cake</code>
 5. Search for: `kaka-` and replace with: `chocolate-cake-`

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `kaka.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css` and rename `kaka.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 Credits
 ----------------------------------